-With the remodel of Burbank and addition of the Black Box/Studio Theatre, the Theatre Arts Production Specialist will be managing two performing arts venues.
+With the remodel of Burbank and addition of the Studio Theatre, the Theatre Arts Production Specialist will be managing two performing arts venues.

 Although there is a small allocation of funding for a Burbank Technician, it is insufficient to cover its current application, that of hiring a skilled STNC to handle the Music Department events each semester, as well as any other non-Theatre Arts events.
 When STNCs are not available, the Theatre Production Specialist must work additional hours, further exacerbating his already overloaded schedule.
-Historically, the Production Specialist then generates so much comp time that there are not enough days in the calendar year for him to take them.
+Historically, the Production Specialist then generates so much comp time that there are not enough days in the calendar year for him to take time off and (with the addition of vacation hours) results in the employee being off work for most of the summer months.